mdjahidhasan009/DevOps_Note/AWS/AWS_IAM.md

 - Tracks who made changes and when
 - Provides audit trail for compliance
 - Can trigger alerts for suspicious activities

+### IAM Access Advisor(user-level)
+- Access advisor shows the service permissions granted to a user, group, or role and the last accessed time for each service.
+- We can use this information to revise permissions and remove unused permissions.

 ## Common IAM Use Cases